Afkbot20201/sigma-boy23123/README.md

 npm start
 ```

-Open http://localhost:3000 in two browser windows for multiplayer.
+Open http://localhost:3000 in two browser windows for multiplayer or ranked, or just one for vs AI.